Cyclin-dependent kinase 5: Drug abuse

-Cdk5 has been proved to be directly linked with drug abuse.
-We know that drugs act in the reward system, reaching their action by disturbing the intracellular signal transduction pathways.
-Cdk5 is involved in those neuro signals.
-The addiction to drugs is a clear consequence of a neuronal-dependent experience and behavioural plasticity.
-When the consumption of drugs becomes a repetitive habit, it modifies several components of dopamine signalling, changes in gene expression, and changes in the neuronal circuitry of dopaminoceptive neurons.
+Cdk5 has been proven to be directly linked with drug abuse.
+It is established that drugs act on the reward system by disturbing intracellular signal transduction pathways, with Cdk5 being involved.
+Upon repetitive administration, several components of dopamine signalling are modified, including changes in gene expression and the circuitry of dopaminoceptive neurons.

-Taking the example of cocaine, the effects of it are caused by CREB (cAMP Response Element Binding), which leads to a transient burst in immediate-early gene expression in the striatum, and also from ΔFosB (which accumulates and persists in striatal neurons when the consumption of the drug is regular).
-Many studies have revealed that the overexpression of ΔFosB due to drug abuse is the cause of an upregulation of Cdk5 (because it is downstream of ΔFosB in the striatum, including the nucleus accumbens).
+In the example of cocaine, CREB (cAMP Response Element Binding) causes a transient burst in immediate-early gene expression in the striatum, as well as the expression of ΔFosB isoforms, which accumulate and persist in striatal neurons with an extremely long half-life.
+Many studies have revealed that the overexpression of ΔFosB due to drug abuse is the cause of an upregulation of Cdk5, it being downstream of ΔFosB expression in the striatum, including the nucleus accumbens.

-Let’s now see the role of Cdk5 in all this.
-It has been discovered that with the exposure to drugs such as cocaine and with the excessive presence of ΔFosB, the amount of Cdk5 increases.
-This is due to those 2 factors upregulating p35 which activates the production of the Cdk5 protein.
+It has been established that with repeated exposure to drugs such as cocaine and overexpression of ΔFosB isoforms, Cdk5 is upregulated, mediated by the upregulation of p35.

 It has also been demonstrated that this enzyme has an important place in dopamine neurotransmission regulation.
-Indeed, Cdk5 is able to modify the dopamine system by phosphorylating DARPP-32.
-We know that the nucleus accumbens is related to drug addictions.
-As a consequence of the increasing quantity of Cdk5, there is also a rise in the number of dendritic branch points and spines, both the medium spiny neurons in the nucleus accumbens and pyramidal neurons in the medial prefrontal cortex.
-Hence, its relation to drug abuse and more specifically to the reward system, which is triggered by the consumption of drugs.
+Indeed, Cdk5 can act on the dopamine system by phosphorylating DARPP-32.
+As a consequence of tof Cdk5 upregulation, there is also a rise in the number of dendritic branch points and spines, both in medium spiny neurons in the nucleus accumbens and pyramidal neurons in the medial prefrontal cortex.
+Hence, its involvement in the reward system, and by extension addiction.